Cadw sites:

 Day five

-Start your spooky day in North Wales with a visit to Chirk Castle, renowned for its ghosts and unexplained occurrences.
+Start your spooky day in North Wales with a visit to Chirk Castle and Gardens, renowned for its ghosts and unexplained occurrences.
 These include a lady dressed in black Victorian era costume on the grand staircase ghostly footsteps in the long gallery and plenty of reports of people being touched by invisible hands.
 Yikes!
 Group rates are available for pre booked groups.
 National Trust also offer 7 and 14 day touring passes are also available for international visitors.
 Parking for coaches is available.

 Continue to Llangollen and visit the historic home of the Ladies of Llangollen.
 Lady Eleanor Butler and Sarah Ponsonby fled from Ireland in 1780, reportedly due to their romantic connection, and made a home at Plas Newydd.
 They refurbished and extended the 14th century cottage which is now a museum.
 It is believed to be haunted by the spirits of the ladies who remained at their beloved property until their deaths, along with other former residents.
 There are designated coach spaces at Market Street car park in Llangollen.